maria-silvia/chat-on-rails/DEV_NOTES.md

 -> This makes the new message form render directly into the room's show page.
 No link that redirects for a create page.
 Now looks like a real chat
 -> Now when sending message the request are:
     a) POST rooms/ID/messages
-    b) GET rooms/ID
+    b) GET rooms/ID (reloads whole page)
     c) GET rooms/ID/messages/new (load the form again)

--> The same request as before but now
+-> The same request as before but now rest of the pages is intact until necessary

 #### Why not just render the form?
 1. The create form requires code from the action `new()` to be runned before: